OffchainLabs/orbit-actions/README.md

 ### E2E Tests and the Arbitrum SDK
 End to end tests are located in `test/e2e/`, and ran by `yarn test:e2e`.

-The GitHub workflow defined in `.github/workflows/test-e2e.yml` will run test files against an L1+L2+L3 nitro testnode setup, once with an ETH fee L3 and once with a custom fee L3.
+The GitHub workflow defined in `.github/workflows/test-e2e.yml` will run test files against an L1+L2 nitro testnode setup by default.
+There are commented out jobs that add an L3 with ETH or custom fees.

 It is recommended to use `testSetup` defined in `test/e2e/testSetup.ts` to get signers, providers, and network information.
 Note that there is also a `testSetup` function defined in the SDK, don't use that one.